PSU-ICDS/icds_docs/docs/getting-started/tips-for-beginners.md

 Often the root cause appears while minimizing.
 If not, your smaller example lets us reproduce and fix quickly.

 ---

-## Attribution
-This page is adapted from established HPC guidance:
-- “How to write good support requests” (hpc-wiki.info)
-- Source text from HPC-UIT documentation (hpc-uit.readthedocs.io)
-- “How-To: Write a Good Ticket” and diagram (CUBI HPC docs) Since Roar uses RHEL, it sets the following variables for you -

-- $USER is your Penn State User ID.
-- $HOME points to your home directory (/storage/home/$USER).
-- $WORK points to your work directory (/storage/work/$USER).
-- $SCRATCH points to your scratch directory (/storage/scratch/$USER).

 ## Common Issues and Solutions